rob-blackbourn/JetBlack.Network/README.md

 ### RxSocketStream

-This is almost as trivial as RxTcp as it uses the `Stream` based asynchornous methods for reading and writing.
-However it does need to implement the asynchronous `Task` pattern for listeneing and connect.
+This is almost as trivial as RxTcp as it uses the `Stream` based asynchronous methods for reading and writing.
+However it does need to implement the asynchronous `Task` pattern for listen and connect.

     public static async Task<Socket> AcceptAsync(this Socket socket) {
         return await Task<Socket>.Factory.FromAsync(socket.BeginAccept, socket.EndAccept, null);
     }

+    public static async Task ConnectAsync(this Socket socket, IPEndPoint endpoint) {
+        await Task.Factory.FromAsync((callback, state) => socket.BeginConnect(endpoint, callback, state), ias => socket.EndConnect(ias), null);
+    }

+For some reason this does not work if the `EndXXX` call is a method group.

 ### RxSocket

 This follows on from RxSocketStream by using asynchronous patterns for the sending and receiving.
+I have added a parameter for `SocketFlags`.
+We should be ableto send and receive out of band data with this, but I have not tried this.

 ### RxSocketSelect

 This is the most convoluted implementation as it uses `Socket.Select` to provide the asynchronous behaviour.
 I implemented this as a challenge! but also to find out what the difference in performance was on Unix based systems using Mono.

+The implementation is fairly complete, but I have not tried the out of band reading.

 ## Wrap Up